Welcome back! We are excited to kickoff our 51st year with you, the course is now open for play.

 In addition to these training sessions, we utilize the Job Instruction Technique (JIT).
 The goal of using the JIT method, is to make each employee comfortable and safe using the equipment to perform with quality results.
 Our Team of Greenskeepers, Clint Kutzley, Katharine Stewart, Matt Weiland, and Ghansha St. Amie, do an excellent job utilizing the JIT instruction.

-training by U of M OSEH Dept.'s Brett Goecke.
+The Team is provided invaluable annual safety training by U of M OSEH Dept.'s Brett Goecke. |

 Wednesday, December 23, 2015